jj1bdx/exsplus116/README.md

 * This code will run on 18.0.

-A preliminary test shows the `exsplus116` functions takes *nearly the same* execution time than twice of `random` module on a x86\_64 or amd64 architecture environment.
+A preliminary test shows the `exsplus116` functions takes *nearly the same* execution time as `random` module on a x86\_64 or amd64 architecture environment.

 ## Make options (of erlang.mk)